Semrush helps you:

 Here are the main things that I didn’t like about Majestic SEO.

-Horrible UX: Majestic’s UX is old.
-Like Geocities old.
+Majestic’s UX is pretty poor.
 And I’m not just talking about how the tool looks (although the site’s interface itself is super dated).

-Flat Out Wrong Data: Different SEO tools are going to have slightly different numbers.
+Different SEO tools are going to have slightly different numbers.
 That’s normal.
 But I found a few cases of Majestic’s data being just plain wrong.
+Or at least seemingly inaccurate (the tool isn’t great at explaining what all the numbers actually mean).

 Again, I’m not expecting this number to be 100% accurate.
 But when the number is that far off, it makes me question the tool’s data as a whole.

-UX Writing: It’s one thing to have an interface that’s hard to use.
-But what makes it worse is that these features either have bad or no explanation.
+It’s one thing to have an interface that’s hard to use.
+But what makes it worse is that these features either have a poor explanation or no explanation at all.

 The Bottom Line: My Majestic SEO Review